gizmomathboy/hyperborea_class_creation/gadgeteer-class-description.md

 **Saving Throw Modifiers:** Device +2, Avoidance +2

 **Class Abilities:**

+*Gadget Scrounging* use runegraver run acquisition for when to unlock pools and when to scrounge for gadgets.
+See the projects tab on github.

 *Folklore* like the bard but restricted to artefacts and old tech, for lack of a better description